-It’s no secret that Tarantulas are pretty much the worst insects on earth.
+It’s no secret that tarantulas are pretty much the worst insects on earth.
 Take it from me, I can’t stand anything that crawls.
-Especially spiders, they terrify me to the core.
-But, as I was searching around the internet, I found an article about the Goliath Birdeater.
+Especially arthropods, they terrify me to the core.
+But I recently learned about the spider, the Goliath Birdeater.
 Which isn’t exactly what it sounds like.
 Luckily, this spider who is part of the tarantula family isn’t that harmful.

 The Goliath Birdeater